 In this example, the User model handles the data and business logic, the UsersController processes user-related actions, and the index.html.erb view displays the data.

-By adhering to the MVC pattern, you ensure that your application is easy to maintain and extend.
+Adhering to the MVC pattern ensures that your application is easy to maintain and extend.

 Keep the Controllers Skinny

-A common Rails best practice is to keep your controllers “skinny.”
-This means that controllers should only handle actions directly related to HTTP requests and responses, delegating any complex logic or data processing to the models or other service objects.
+A standard Rails best practice is to keep your controllers “skinny.”
+This means controllers should only handle actions directly related to HTTP requests and responses, delegating complex logic or data processing to the models or other service objects.

 Here’s an example of a “skinny” controller: